Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1_2(Introduction).md

 Military Origins: Cybersecurity originally comes from a military background.
 Instead of protecting physical lands, we now protect digital systems.

-ThWhite Hat: Ethical security professionals who use their skills legally to find vulnerabilities and defend organizations.e Cyber Arms Race: Offensive and defensive skills improve together over time, and both sides are constantly becoming more complex.
+Cyber Arms Race: Offensive and defensive skills improve together over time, and both sides are constantly becoming more complex.

 ### Risk :